chamilo/chamilo-lms/plugin/zoom/README.md

 For a non-paying Zoom user, this plugin still works but participants will join anonymously.

-The user that starts the meeting will be identified as the Zoom account that is defined in the plugin.
+The user that starts the meeting/webinar will be identified as the Zoom account that is defined in the plugin.
 Socreate a generic account that works for all the users that start meetings.

 # Upgrade database to v0.4